mbaumer/us_hep_funding/docs/_states/HI.md

 [Back to top](#top)
 ## HI-01 -- Rep. Ed Case (D) -- [Wikipedia](https://en.wikipedia.org/wiki/HI-01)
 ### Committees
-Ed Case is the #6 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science
+Ed Case is the #6 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science

-Ed Case is the #30 Republican on the House Committee on Appropriations
+Ed Case is the #30 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```